What was the effect of the American Civil War on Lakota people?

 All eyes were on Sitting Bull.
 Nobody noticed Crazy Horse.

-From then on, those two men were noted for their bravery.
+From that day on, those two men were noted for their bravery.

 Sitting Bull continued smoking where he sat, until his pipe bowl was good and empty.
 Then he carefully cleaned his pipe, and placed it properly back inside his pipe bag.
-Then he walked calmly away.
+Then he stood up and walked calmly away.

 Crazy Horse just had to crack a smile.
 The two had a friendly rivalry, each one trying to outdo the other, with Sitting Bull always the winner.
 On this day, Sitting Bull made the men who rode the Daring Line look like cringing cowards!